Dear MendMeShop,

 In both surgeries a pin is used to bring the edges together, and the leg is placed in a padded splint.
 A tibial osteotomy is considered a major surgery that requires a walker or crutches, stitch removal after 2 weeks, a brace for approximately 6 weeks and extensive rehabilitation.

-The goal of this surgery is to shift the pressure on the cartilage from the damaged side to the healthy side of the knee, with the hope that the new positioning will help your cartilage regenerate and grow.
-This surgery is performed to reduce pain and delay degeneration of your knee joint.
+Tibial Osteotomies are performed to reduce pain and delay degeneration of the knee joint.
 It is often recommended for people under 60 years of age who want to maintain an active lifestyle, or those who have osteoarthritis on only one side of their knee.
-It is recommended for those who suffer from bowleggedness or knock-kneedness.
+It is recommended for those who suffer from bowleggedness or knock-knees.
 It is not always a successful surgery, however it generally allows you to buy time before a total knee replacement (lasts about 5 - 7 years).

 Knee Replacement Surgery